Wilhelm Hallwachs

 Wilhelm Ludwig Franz Hallwachs (9 July 1859 – 20 June 1922) was a German physicist.
-He is knownn for the discovery of the photoelectric effect in collaboration with Heinrich Hertz.
+He is known for the discovery of the photoelectric effect in collaboration with Heinrich Hertz.

 Life and career

 Early years

 Hallwachs was born in 1859 in Darmstadt to Ludwig and Emilie Hallwachs.
 His father was a high ranking public official (Geheimer Staatsrat) with the Ministry of the Interior and Justice of the Grand Duchy of Hesse, then part of the German Confederation.

 Career

 From 1878 Hallwachs studied physics, most of his time at the University of Strasbourg, then part of Germany he also did one year at the University of Berlin.
 At last he was an assistant to August Kundt at Strasbourg where he was awarded a doctorate in 1893.

 Hallwachs moved on to become an assistant to Friedrich Kohlrausch at the University of Würzburg where he stayed there from 1884 until 1886.
 In 1886, he went to Leipzig where he habilitated with Gustav Heinrich Wiedemann until 1888.
 After that he followed Friedrich Kohlrausch in Strasbourg.

 Hallwachs became a professor at the Dresden University of Technology in 1893, originally for electrical engineering until he succeeded August Toepler in 1900 as a professor for physics.
 In 1921/22 Hallwachs was rector of the university.